Drummer Boy (Justin Bieber song): Contemporaneous

 "Drummer Boy" was met with polarization and mystification from reviewers upon its release; critics called it a "a goofy modernized spin", "confusing", weird, and "as awkward as it sounds, but at least it's different".
 The staff at Idolator expressed themselves speechless, questioning "Seriously, is this genius?
 Is this ridiculous?
 We’re really not sure. [...]
 In the meantime, we'll be listening to this another 20 times."
 As Matt Stopera of BuzzFeed summarized his opinion, "I can't even handle this.
 It's just too much."
 Entertainment Weekly found it Under the Mistletoe's worst track, complaining that "Bieber spits some of the looniest white-boy rhymes off the shores of Lonely Island", citing the example, "I'm so tight I might go psycho/Christmas time, so here's a recital."
+Washington City Paper's Brooke Hatfield called Bieber's performance "unremarkable at best", and disliked Bieber's sustain of the last use of "pum" of every verse as lasting "about seventeen syllables long on several occasions".

 Some reviewers, however, supported the track, even those who were underwhelmed by the album.
 The Seattle Post-Intelligencer praised the song as "satisfyingly over the top" and "flipped and tossed in a way never imagined before", highlighting the performances of Bieber and Busta Rhymes: "both Bieber and Rhymes spark such creative surges within each other that it makes one wonder why they did not collaborate on this song sooner."